Platform

 Activities funded

-- Translation of Canadian-authored literary works into French, English, or an Indigenous language for publication.
+• Translation of Canadian-authored literary works into French, English or an Indigenous (First Nations, Inuit or Métis) language for publication in Canada.

-- Translation and surtitling of Canadian-authored dramatic works into French, English, or an Indigenous language for presentation in Canada.
+• Translation and surtitling of Canadian-authored dramatic works into French, English or an Indigenous (First Nations, Inuit or Métis) language for presentation in Canada.

-- Translation of Canadian-authored dramatic works into American Sign Language (ASL), Quebec Sign Language (LSQ), or any regional or Indigenous sign language for presentation in Canada.
+• Translation of Canadian-authored dramatic works into American Sign Language (ASL), Quebec Sign Language (LSQ), or other regional or Indigenous sign languages for presentation in Canada.

 Eligibility

-- Literary organizations, except for Indigenous Publishers, must currently receive a core grant from the Supporting Artistic Practice: Literary Publishers component to be eligible.
+• Literary organizations (except Indigenous publishers) must currently receive a core grant from the Supporting Artistic Practice: Literary Publishers component.

 Who is eligible?

-- Annual Supplement for reading fees, bilingual editing, and promotional expenses for literary publishers.
+• Annual Supplement expenses for reading fees, bilingual editing and promotional activities for literary publishers.

-- Annual Supplement for video documentation of translated work(s) in sign languages.
+• Annual Supplement expenses for video documentation of translated works in sign language.

 Eligible geographic areas